mlcommons/ck/platform/README.md

 The [Collective Knowledge Playground (CK)](https://x.cknowledge.org) is a free, open-source, and technology-agnostic on-prem platform being developed by the [MLCommons task force on automation and reproducibility](https://cKnowledge.org/mlcommons-taskforce).
-It helps the community benchmark, optimize and compare AI, ML and other emerging applications across diverse and rapidly evolving models, software, hardware and data from different vendors in terms of costs, performance, power consumption, accuracy, size and other metrics in a unified, collaborative, automated, and reproducible way.
+It is intended to connect academia and industry to benchmark, optimize and compare AI, ML and other emerging applications across diverse and rapidly evolving models, software, hardware and data from different vendors in terms of costs, performance, power consumption, accuracy, size and other metrics in a unified, collaborative, automated, and reproducible way.